Referral for DSE-Workstation Risk Assessments

 - Recommendations for improving musculoskeletal health such as physiotherapy, exercise regimes, etc.

 If your employee has a health condition which affects their performance or which requires specific adjustments or equipment then this will also be contained in the report.
 This type of information is likely to be sensitive so we follow General Medical Council guidelines to ensure confidentiality.
-Further details of these guidelines can be found on the Employer’s Guide to Occupational Health Law and Best Practice page in the section entitled “Ensuring Confidentiality”.
+Further details of these guidelines can be found on the Occupational Health Standards page in the section entitled “Data Protection”.

 The report should be a valuable source of information to help you decide how to manage your employee, their performance and the risks to their health and safety.
 It might form the basis of an action plan agreed between you and your employee.
-See the Employer’s Guide to Occupational Health Law and Best Practice page for advice on “How to use your OH report”.
+See the Occupational Health Standards page for advice on “What Adjustments are Reasonable?”.

 3. Step by step average timeline.